ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

    ssh -F ../scripts/ssh.notstrict.config -o ProxyJump=root@$BASTION_IP_ADDRESS root@$FRONT_NIC_IP sh /uploaded.sh
    ```
    {:pre}

+   It can take a few minutes for the ssh service on the server to be initialized and it will take a few more minutes for the `cloud-init` script to complete.
+The `uploaded.sh` script will wait for the initialization to complete before exiting.
+   {:tip}

 1. Repeat the operation with the backend server:
    ```sh
    scp -F ../scripts/ssh.notstrict.config -o ProxyJump=root@$BASTION_IP_ADDRESS shared/uploaded.sh root@$BACK_NIC_IP:/uploaded.sh